Click one of the buttons above, or cut and paste the following link to share this page with your network.

 Satisfying, sticks to the ribs, and warming.
 A perfect holiday winter breakfast.
 Reported by Ysha Oakes, Ayurvedic Doula.

-tailored to your individual body type and the specific imbalances you are working with
+Your Ayurvedic diet is tailored to your individual body and your specific imbalances.

 Functional Ayurveda helps you assess imbalances through 20 main biocharacteristics